Skip to main content

 CPTSD is treated in a similar way to PTSD, with several unique aspects.
 First and foremost, trauma-related memories need to be processed through one of the most effective ways of processing memories: EMDR (Eye Movement Desensitization and Reprocessing).
 Processing trauma-related memories through EMDR is probably the most effective empirically supported treatment for C-PTSD.

-Next, because of the difficulty in processing trauma-related memories, cognitive behavioral therapy (CBT) is one of the most effective treatments for c-PTSD.
+Next, because of the difficulty in processing trauma-related memories, cognitive behavioral therapy (CBT) is one of the most effective treatments for C-PTSD.

 Lastly, there are additional considerations for treating CPTSD.
-For example, people with c-PTSD often have co-occurring conditions such as depression, substance use/abuse/addiction, or anxiety.
+For example, people with C-PTSD often have co-occurring conditions such as depression, substance use/abuse/addiction, or anxiety.
 These conditions must also be treated for the treatment to be effective.

 Treatment for Complex PTSD is a little different from the usual PTSD in several important ways.
 Treatments for PTSD focus on the impact of specific events in the past and the processing of trauma memories.
 Treatments for Complex PTSD should also focus on problems that lead to more functional impairment.
 These problems are dissociation, interpersonal problems, and emotional dysregulation.